-Figures represent cumulative weight lost in kgs through approximately 118 weeks of treatment.
+^{} Figures represent cumulative weight lost in kgs through approximately 118 weeks of treatment.
 See text for additional details.
-Daily setmelanotide dose adjustments over time are indicated at the top of the panel.

 In general, diet induced weight loss in patients with general obesity is accompanied by significant counter-regulatory effects, including reductions in energy expenditure and increases in hunger.
 These lead to weight regain in the majority of patients.
 In contrast, the initial patient in our trial did not manifest these counter-regulatory responses, even after six months of therapy and a tremendous reduction of body weight.
 This data supports an effect of setmelanotide on energy expenditure independent from the profound effects on hyperphagia, corroborating results from previous trials of setmelanotide in patients with general obesity.
 Also of note, the reduction in body weight was mainly due to a loss of body fat mass, and lean body mass was not greatly altered.
 In this initial patient, setmelanotide was also associated with excellent tolerability, additional favorable changes in cardiovascular risk parameters, or lipids, and improvements in blood pressure and heart rate.